MomentumV/MMM-RandomBibleVerse/README.md

 modules: [
 	{
 		module: 'MMM-RandomBibleVerse',
 		position: 'bottom_bar',	// This can be any of the regions.
-Best result is in the bottom_bar as verses can take multiple lines in a day.
+Best result is in the bottom_bar as verses can take multiple lines.
 		config: {
-			version: 'NIV', // This can be changed to any version you want that is offered by Bible Gateway.
-For a list, go here: https://www.biblegateway.com/versions/,
+			version: 'ESV', // This can be changed to any of ['ESV','NIV','KJV','NKJV']
 	    	size: 'small' // default value is medium, but can be changed.
 		}
 	}
 ]